-Cover the breaker and store in a clean, dry area in a standing position.
-An alternative would be laying the breaker down with the chuck housing lower than the back head.
+Cover the breaker and store in a clean, dry area, with the chuck housing lower than the back head.
 In this position, moisture will drain away from the piston.

 Any Carrier.
 Any Job.
 Your Attachment Connection.

 With decades of innovation, leadership, and experience, Montabert is dedicated to providing a complete attachment product offering for any size and make of carrier.